 You don’t actually put down those amounts; you pay much less than that.
 These amounts are how much the insurance will cover you for.

-Yet you may need more than this.
-Uninsured motorist coverage and collision coverage are also available.
+As you shop and get motorcycle insurance quotes you may find that you need more than what is required.
+Uninsured motorist coverage and collision coverage, among other optional coverages, are also available.
 If you have a loan on your motorcycle, the loan company might require you to get more insurance.
-Read about the different types of coverage, then decide what you need as you begin shopping.
+You may also want to consider purchasing higher liability limits.

 How Coverage Affects Helmet Requirements